Argentina's debt restructuring deal explained | DW | 04.08.2020

 "For the creditors, it would look bad if you are asking in the middle of the worst economic recession since the Great Depression and a pandemic which is killing hundreds of people…in the country for an exorbitant amount of money."

-No. For starters, there is still no official comment from the government or from the creditor groups.
-Given how many false dawns there have been so far in the negotiations, it is not impossible that a deal will be held up, given the diversity and sheer number of creditors involved.

-Even if the deal is done, it is certainly not the end of Argentina's economic problems.
+Even with the deal now struck, it is certainly not the end of Argentina's economic problems.
 Rather than be seen as a cure, it is more of a bandage that allows the country time to pursue a more lasting treatment for its ills.

 Argentina also owes around $44 billion to the IMF, a figure it will also likely need to restructure if it is to have any hope of paying it back.